dCache/dcache/docs/TheBook/src/main/markdown/config-stage-protection.md

 dcache.authz.staging.pep = PoolManager
 ```

-then the stage protection applies to all transfers in the system and stage protection
+then the stage protection applies to all transfers in the system and the stage protection
-configuration file naturally has to be available on the host running `PoolManager`, if
+configuration file naturally has to be available on the host running `PoolManager`.
+If
 set for `doors` like:

 ```ini